This article describes how to ride a bicycle through winter, for recreation or transportation -- but with an emphasis on transportation.

 If you have stored the bicycle indoors, brakes and shifters may work fine when you test them at the start of a ride, and freeze up after a few minutes.
 This happens only with a length of cable housing which is higher at the ends, so water can settle in the middle.
 Avoid cable runs which can trap water.

 I give my winter bicycle a thorough spring cleaning, and overhaul parts as needed once warm weather returns.
 Chain wear is fastest in winter, and so I replace the chain and sprocket in the spring to get the most use out of them.

-Keeping warm starts with your engine, the legs.
+Keeping your engine, the legs, warm.
 If the temperature is below 40 degrees Fahrenheit (5 degrees Celsius), you should be wearing two layers on your legs.
 Long underwear or tights work well as your base layer.
-You could also go more upscale if you like.
 Cross-country skiing clothing works for bicycling.
 I defy fashion and wear corduroy trousers over sweatpants.
-The photo below shows me on a clear winter day with temperatures in the 20s Fahrenheit (-around -5 Celsius).
+The photo below shows me on a clear winter day with temperatures in the 20s Fahrenheit (around -5 Celsius).
 I was comfortable!